photoprism/photoprism/SPONSORS.md

-# A big thank you to all our sponsors! #
+# A big thank you to all our sponsors! 🎄 #

+Your continued support helps us provide services like world maps and develop new features.

 We currently have the following sponsorship options:

-- [GitHub Sponsors](https://github.com/sponsors/photoprism) is priced in USD, also offers [one-time donations](https://github.com/sponsors/photoprism?frequency=one-time), and takes a small commission for currency conversion as we're based in Berlin.
+- [GitHub Sponsors](https://github.com/sponsors/photoprism) is priced in USD and also offers [one-time donations](https://github.com/sponsors/photoprism?frequency=one-time)
-- [Patreon](https://www.patreon.com/photoprism) has a higher commission, is priced in Euro, and offers yearly payments.
-That may be a plus for some.
+- [Patreon](https://www.patreon.com/photoprism) is priced in Euro and also offers yearly payments
-- Stripe will be available in early 2022, so you can sign up directly in the app without having a Patreon or GitHub account.
+- Stripe will be available in early 2022, so you can sign up directly in the app without having a Patreon or GitHub account
-- You're welcome to [contact us](https://photoprism.app/contact) for other options.
+- You're welcome to [contact us](https://photoprism.app/contact) for other options

 Visit https://docs.photoprism.app/funding/ to learn more.